 Engaged employees are naturally more motivated, harder working and require less supervision.
 Employees who are knowledgeable, given the right tools to manage their role, and feel valued professionally are much more likely to reach their maximum potential.
 They provide a better service to your customers, set good examples for other employees and are more effective leaders – all of which improve your bottom line.

 Most employees have some weaknesses in their skills.
-A failure to address these weaknesses and support employees to develop these areas can end up costing an organisation far more than the investment of a training program.
+A failure to address these weaknesses and support employees to develop these areas can cost an organisation far more than the investment of a training program.

-A training and development program brings all employees to a higher level so they all have similar skills and knowledge.
-This helps reduce any weak links within the organisation who rely heavily on others.
+A training and development program brings all employees to a higher level giving them similar skills and knowledge.
+This helps reduce any weak links within the organisation that rely heavily on others.
 Providing the necessary training creates an overall knowledgeable workforce with employees who can take over for one another as needed, work on teams or work independently without constant help and supervision from others.

 Henry Ford is reported to have said, “The only thing worse than training your employees and having them leave is not training them and having them stay.”
-If employees that are only performing at 40%-60% of their capability, how much will that cost your organisation each year?
-Underperformers are less likely to leave, and although you could manage them out, how much would that cost in terms of employee downtime of everyone involved, recruitment costs and the cost of getting the new hire up to speed?
+If employees only perform at 40%-60% of their capability, how much will that cost your organisation each year?
+Under-performers are less likely to leave, and although you could manage them out, how much would that cost in terms of employee downtime of everyone involved, recruitment costs and the cost of getting the new hire up to speed?

-High employee turnover rates have a negative impact on your employer branding, employee engagement and profitability.
-While there’s no magic wand you can wave to stop good employees leaving, you can take steps to ensure that there are no incentives for them to look elsewhere.
+High employee turnover rates harm your employer branding, employee engagement and profitability.
+While there’s no magic wand you can wave to stop good employees from leaving, you can take steps to ensure that there are no incentives for them to look elsewhere.

 On average, the Fortune 100 “Best Companies to Work For” provide 73 hours of training for full-time employees, compared to 38 hours delivered by others.
 These organisations also had 65 per cent less employee turnover than other organisations in the same sector.

-As the competition for talent is growing organisations need to continually review and improve their employer branding and employee value propositions.
+As the talent competition grows, organisations need to continually review and improve their employer branding and employee value propositions.
 Offering an employee development program as part of your perks and benefits is an excellent way to stand out above your competitors, attract high-quality candidates and retain your high-quality employees.

-To discuss your training needs and how Delphinium can support you in the training and development of your employees contact us to arrange your free no obligation consultation.
+To discuss your training needs and how Delphinium can support you in your employees’ training and development, contact us to arrange your free no obligation consultation.